 Using Phrase is not recommended: you will lose relevant results.
 It is better to use quotation marks when searching for a phrase.

 Further down you can limit your search by selecting a Material Type, amongst other options.

 Click on the title of an item to view the details.
-If an electronic version is available at Radboud University, click on Access online.
+If an electronic version is available at Radboud University, click on Access Online or View full text.

 If you are looking for a print article, search for the journal in RUQuest.
 If a printed version of a journal is available, click on it and scroll down to Availability at Radboud University.
 If if says Open Stacks under the Call Number column for the volume or issue you need.
 This means you can get the journal from the shelf yourself.
-Journals are available only for inspection, they can not be borrowed.
+Journals are available only for inspection, they cannot be borrowed.

 If you can not get the journal yourself, it says closed stacks (reference only).
-You can request the journal the article is published in via the button Request item, on the right side under Access Options.
-Make sure to request the right journal binding!
+You can request the journal issue containing the desired article using the button Request item, on the right side under Access Options.
+Make sure to request the right volume or issue.